April Fool's Day came early this year, in January, with an

 I'm going to catch the closing performance today.
 Not being directly

-small amount of advising on the sound design, I haven't actually seen the
+and doing a small amount of advising on the sound design, I haven't actually

-whole show.
-For the promocast I only chose to shoot into the beginning of
+seen the whole show.
+For the promocast I only chose to shoot into the beginning

-Act II, as is my standard practice, and I haven't
+of Act II, as is my standard practice, and I

-read much past that, so I don't know how the show ends.
-Nice to be an
+haven't read much past that, so I don't know how the show ends.
+Nice to be

 Then, of course, I'll hang around, as a dutiful board member, and help